 Each faculty has a faculty and/or academic unit Academic Integrity Adviser (AIA).
 The AIA is an academic staff member whose role is to set academic integrity expectations and support consistency in academic misconduct processes for staff and students.
 AIAs may support Course Directors to investigate alleged breaches of academic integrity expectations.

 The University has three levels of academic integrity breach that occur in coursework, tests and research work:

 - Poor academic practice

 - Major academic misconduct

-Poor academic practice and minor academic misconduct are handled within the faculty.
+Poor academic practice and minor academic misconduct are handled jointly by the Academic Quality Office and the faculty.
 Major academic misconduct cases are heard by the University's Discipline Committee.

 The type of breach is determined through investigation by an Academic Integrity Adviser or Academic Head working with appropriate teaching staff.

 Poor Academic Practice

 Poor Academic Practice (PAP) is the first level of academic integrity breach, and it is not considered to be academic misconduct.
 It applies only to students with no prior incidents of academic misconduct.
 It applies to coursework (including non-invigilated tests and quizzes) but does not apply to breaches of academic integrity in invigilated tests, or in postgraduate research.

 PAP provides an opportunity for staff to support new students to identify and correct poor practices in their academic work.
 There are no penalties associated with Poor Academic Practice: a Course Director may adjust marks, but only to correct any unfair advantage the student may have gained as a result of the practice in question.